insidewhy/cc.loader/README.md

 baking
 ======
 When using cc.require or &lt;script&gt; tags one web request is made to load each script.
 Each request involves a potentially large set of replicated headers which slows down the load speed of the page.
-Installing ccloader provides the "ccbaker" command which can be used to combine all modules reachable from a certain module file into a single (potentially minified/obfuscated) JavaScript file which can be loaded quickly.
+Installing cc.loader provides the "ccbaker" command which can be used to combine all modules reachable from a certain module file into a single (potentially minified/obfuscated) JavaScript file which can be loaded quickly.

 To bake a module together with its dependencies and minify the output:
 ```